lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # Acknowledgments
 {:numbered="false"}

 Much of the structure and text of this document is based on {{?RFC8410}} and {{?I-D.ietf-lamps-dilithium-certificates}}.
 The remainder comes from {{!I-D.ietf-lamps-cms-sphincs-plus}}.
 Thanks to those authors, and the ones they based their work on, for making our work easier.
 "Copying always makes things easier and less error prone" - {{?RFC8411}}.
-Thanks to Sean Turner for helpful text.
+Thanks to Sean Turner for helpful text and to Markku-Juhani O. Saarinen for side-channel clarifications.